christinaysingh/christinaysingh.github.io/README.md

   <h2>About Me</h2>
   <p>
     I'm a first-year graduate research assistant studying boulder distributions on midlatitude Martian ice sheets a the University of Arizona's Lunar and Planetary Lab with Dr. Shane Byrne.
-    My work focuses on analyzing geomorphologic data to assess the Martian paleoclimate and water budgets.
+    My work focuses on analyzing geomorphological data to assess the Martian paleoclimate and water budgets.
   </p>

   <h2>Research Interests</h2>